No. 224 Squadron RAF: Reformation

+Second World War

+On the outbreak of the Second World War, the squadron deployed its Hudsons on patrols over the North Sea and reconnaissance missions over German ports, losing three aircraft by the end of September 1939.
+On 8 October 1939 three of its Hudsons shot down a German Dornier Do 18 flying boat, the first enemy aircraft claimed shot down by the RAF in the Second World War.
+The German invasion of Norway in April 1940 saw the squadron's Hudsons carry out bombing operations against harbours and shipping, with operations off the coast of Norway continuing after the Norway's occupation.

+On 23 April 1940 a 'most regrettable incident' occurred whereby three Hudsons, sent to support Operation Primrose (1940), were engaged by anti-aircraft guns from HMS Curacoa (D41) and others.
+Hudson N7249 was shot down, whilst the other two aircraft, including N7264, returned to RAF Wick with damage.

+On 27 December 1940, one of the squadron's Hudsons sank the merchant ship Arnfinn Jarl off Egersund, and on 4 January 1941, had another anti-shipping success, sinking the merchant ship Snyg south east of Haugesund.

 The squadron moved to Limavady in April 1941, and St Eval in December 1941.
 In February 1942 it returned to Limavady and moved to Tiree in April 1942 where it converted to Consolidated Liberators.
 In September 1942 the squadron moved; first to Beaulieu, then St Eval in April 1943, and Milltown, Scotland in September 1944.

-224 Squadron was a successful anti-submarine unit, accounting for twelve U-boats destroyed during the Second World War.
+224 Squadron was a successful anti-submarine unit, accounting for ten U-boats destroyed during the Second World War.
+Its wartime commanders included New Zealanders A. E. Clouston and Mick Ensor.
 The squadron returned to St Eval in July 1945 where it converted to Avro Lancasters in October 1946.
 The squadron disbanded on 10 November 1947.

 The squadron reformed on 1 March 1948 at RAF Aldergrove, equipped with the Handley Page Halifax.
 In 1951 it re-equipped with the Avro Shackleton, which it operated from RAF Gibraltar from August 1951, until disbanding on 31 October 1966.
 During this period its main tasks were NATO maritime surveillance as well as search and rescue duties within the Gibraltar Maritime Area.
 This area covered a large part of the eastern Atlantic as well as the western Mediterranean.